 # Permissionssudo chmod 644 /Library/LaunchAgents/info.term7.killall.siri.helper.plist

-Finally, to activate the killswitch, start the LaunchDaemon and the LaunchAgent with the following commands:
+Now that everything is set up, activate the LaunchDaemon and the LaunchAgent with the following commands:

 # Start LaunchAgentlaunchctl load /Library/LaunchAgents/info.term7.killall.siri.helper.plist